Kitware/vtk-examples/src/trame/Applications/FiniteElementAnalysis/FiniteElementAnalysis.md

-# VTK FEA
+### Description

 This example is a translation from a `dash-vtk` code described in that [repository](https://github.com/shkiefer/dash_vtk_unstructured) using trame.

 In trame we are exposing 3 approaches:

 - client view:
   This application simulate what dash-vtk is doing by defining the 3D scene in plain HTML structure.
 - remote/local view:
   Those applications focus on the VTK/Python part by creating and configuring your vtkRenderWindow directly and letting the VtkRemoteView or VtkLocalView do their job of presenting it on the client side.
 In the case of the __VtkRemoteView__, the rendering is happening on the server side and images